GRE General Test Overview

 - Analyze and evaluate written material and synthesize information obtained from it

-- Analyze relationships among component parts of sentences
+- Analyze relationships among parts of sentences

 - Recognize relationships among words and concepts